nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 07.md

 You know, those thing those are things.
 They're, like, five foot sections of rock that come out come up out of the water.
 Here, you specifically well, everybody.
 Everybody sees a person, on one of the more chained in one of the closer boulders in the, in the lake.
 It is a deep and it is a large lake.

 And let me go ahead and just kinda open things up here a little bit.
 You see a person in the closest the closest boulder over here.
-All of you recognize her, but, Kahir, you have the strongest connection.
+All of you recognize her, but, Cahir, you have the strongest connection.
 What you see is your sister changed to a rock in the middle of the, in the middle of the lake.
 And she cries out to you, here, save me.

 And that is where we will end it for today.
 Wow.